zeroBitOfDiff/club/_src/workshops/18-functional.md

 IO.puts Student.gpa(grades)
 ```

 With our additions, you may notice that we separate out our functions to do specific tasks.
 This is important in functional programming.
-We want things to be rather distinct and want to be able to say, "I know exactly where we are failing", and be able
+We want things to be  distinct to easily identify where there may be errors in the code.
+By writing more functions, we can fix errors these discrete errors.

 - `def compute_mean(grades) do` - Here we want to make our logic simple, to compute the mean, we need to know the sum and then divide by the length of our given collection (list).
 That's all this function should do and that's all we see.
 Nice and simple!
 When we want to calculate our GPA, we will just use this function.
 - `def gpa(letters) do` - This function will be the glue to get everything working.
 You notice, in this function, we are taking `letters`, so our collection which contains all of our letter grades.
 In this we also begin to make use of the `|>` (pipe) operator.
 With this we can say that whatever item in the previous expression will fill in the first parameter of the next function as if it were written explicitly there.
 It is a way to fluidly write out nested functions without having to store the variables along the way.